-- (1) All meetings at which legislative business is discussed between more than two (2) members of the Legislature shall be open to the public except: - (a) At the sole discretion of the President, after consultation with appropriate law enforcement, public health, emergency management, or security authorities, those portions of meetings of a select committee, committee, or subcommittee concerning measures to address security, espionage, sabotage, attack, and other acts of terrorism. - (b) Discussions on the floor while the Senate is sitting and discussions among Senators in a committee room during committee meetings shall be deemed to be in compliance with this Rule.
+- (1) All meetings at which legislative business is discussed between more than two (2) members of the Legislature shall be open to the public except: - (a) At the sole discretion of the President: - After consultation with appropriate law enforcement, public health, emergency management, or security authorities, those portions of meetings of a select committee, ad hoc committee, committee, or subcommittee concerning measures to address security, espionage, sabotage, attack, and other acts of terrorism, or - 2.
+For protection of a witness as required by law. - (b) Discussions on the floor while the Senate is sitting and discussions among Senators in a committee room during committee meetings shall be deemed to comply with this Rule.

-- (2) All meetings shall be subject to appropriate order and decorum at the discretion of the person conducting the meeting. - (3) For purposes of this Rule, "legislative business" is defined as issues pending before, or upon which foreseeable action is reasonably expected to be taken by, the Senate, a Senate committee, or Senate subcommittee.
+- (2) All meetings shall be subject to appropriate order and decorum at the discretion of the person conducting the meeting. - (3) For purposes of this Rule, "legislative business" is defined as issues pending before, or upon which foreseeable action is reasonably expected to be taken by, the Senate, a Senate committee, or a Senate subcommittee.

-1.45-Notice required for certain meetings
+1.45-Written notice required for certain meetings